useblocks/groundwork-tutorial/docs/source/chapter_1/installation.rst

     pip install groundwork

-This installs groundwork to the virtual environment.
+The virtual environment version of pip is used which installs groundwork to the virtual environment.

 Alternative: Installation from source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~